zama-ai/fhevm-backend/docs/fundamentals/fhevm/contracts.md

 ### Garbage Collection of Allowed Ciphertexts Data

-The pairs field in the ACL contract grows indefinitely as new ciphertexts are produced.
-We might want to expose ways for developers to reclaim space by marking that certain ciphertexts are no longer needed and, consequently, zeroing the slot in pairs.
+Data in the ACL contract grows indefinitely as new ciphertexts are produced.
+We might want to expose ways for developers to reclaim space by marking that certain ciphertexts are no longer needed and, consequently, zeroing the slot in the ACL.
 A future effort will look into that.

 ## Gateway Contract